 Adopted by City Council, a bid from a Long Beach vendor for furnishing materials, equipment, supplies and non-professional services shall be reduced by 10%.
 In no case shall the maximum preference under this section exceed $10,000 for any bid.
 View more details.Small Business Enterprise Program

 Small Business Insurance

-The City of Long Beach is pleased to announce an agreement with Driver Alliant Insurance Service to provide a low-cost insurance alternative aimed at assisting small business enterprises in meeting the City's insurance requirements for bidding on small, low risk projects for the City and Port of Long Beach.
+The City of Long Beach is pleased to announce an agreement with Alliant Insurance Services to provide a low-cost insurance alternative aimed at assisting small business enterprises in meeting the City's insurance requirements for bidding on small, low risk projects for the City and Port of Long Beach.

 Coverage is bound for City and Port projects only (not all work performed by the vendor/contractor).
 This program has low premiums, low deductibles and many pre-approved classes, which expedites contract issuance.
-If you are interested in participating in this program you must contact Driver Alliant directly.
-Link to information
+If you are interested in participating in this program you must contact Alliant Insurance Services directly.

 Small Business Bonding Assistance